 I embrace Mr. Bittman's message that the cook makes the tools instead of the other way around.
 Still, there's nothing wrong with falling in love with something extravagant or single purpose.
 I knew someone who made the most extraordinary Grand Marnier soufflés.
 She would beat the egg whites by hand, using a beautiful copper bowl, and swore her recipe wouldn't work without it.
 She was right.
 I watched her make it and she was generous with the recipe.
 But I have no copper bowl and my efforts have always failed.

 Nearly every city home cook I know seeks a way to make their cooking personal and many of us achieve this by having one or two tools we secretly feel are only ours.
 Perhaps it's one with a history or a story.
 Or it once belonged to someone else whose cooking you loved.
 Or it's a tool that's necessary for a particular recipe that's a signature dish for you.
 The fact is that many of us have something in our kitchens that's less a talisman and more like Dumbo's magic feather.

-Some of you wrote to me about chef's knives, tongs, vegetable peelers, thermometers, Champagne stoppers, tea towels, small plastic cutting boards, a 30-year-old bent and beloved Mouli cheese grater, an OXO hand chopper that saves cuts and tears when chopping onions, a pressure cooker (sorry, Mr. Bittman, but some home cooks consider these essential), and melon ballers.
+Some of you wrote to me about chef's knives, tongs, vegetable peelers, thermometers, Champagne stoppers, tea towels, small plastic cutting boards, a 30-year-old Mouli cheese grater, an OXO hand chopper that saves cuts and tears when chopping onions, a pressure cooker (sorry, Mr. Bittman, but some home cooks consider these essential), and melon ballers.